 Be sure to make notations of any sick or injured cats, as well as any residents who are opposed to TNR and are causing tension among neighbors or threatening to harm the cats.
 Trapping jobs — especially large ones — can be an excellent opportunity for education and community outreach, explaining the benefits of TNR both to the residents feeding the cats and those who would prefer that the cats be removed.
 Flyers and door hangers can be very effective tools for this purpose, and can also be useful for locating other feeders (as well as future volunteers and donors).
 Consider bringing humane deterrents with you, especially if you know of complainants in the area and have time to either loan them the deterrent or set one up on their property.
 (See “Community Outreach and Engagement” and “How to Address Various Complaints” for additional information on these topics.)

-Coordination with shelter and enforcement staff.
+Coordination with shelter and field services staff.
 It’s easy for a CCP to be overwhelmed with requests for trapping, so it’s important to prioritize.
 In general, CCPs should focus on targeted or mass trapping efforts, trapping entire colonies (or as much of each colony as possible) or neighborhoods, rather than scattering scarce resources over an entire ZIP code or city.
 (Over time, of course, these larger areas will reap the benefits as colonies and neighborhoods are addressed in a systematic fashion.)
 Targeted trapping is a more efficient use of resources, results in short-term measurable impacts and lends credibility to TNR (especially when careful records of colony numbers are kept), thereby providing support for other programs.

-When prioritizing trapping jobs, it’s important to check with shelter staff and/or enforcement officers (also known as animal control officers or ACOs) to determine if a particular trapping site is a “hotspot” for shelter intake or ACO service calls.
+When prioritizing trapping jobs, it’s important to check with shelter staff and/or field services officers (also known as animal control officers or ACOs) to determine if a particular trapping site is a “hotspot” for shelter intake or ACO service calls.
 If not, perhaps there are other sites that are higher priority.
 (Note: Establishing priorities is not always a straightforward endeavor.
 A small colony in a low-intake ZIP code, for example, might be a top priority if the cats are in imminent danger.)